 - Place the casserole upside down or open according to your model, the important thing is that the chicken stands vertically.

-- Slide the chicken on top (“sitting”).
+Thread the chicken on top (“sitting”).

-This allows:- better heat circulation
+- better heat circulation

 - crispy skin all around